verrazzano/docs/content/en/docs/setup/install/profiles.md

 **Note:** Use Argo CD only in `dev` or `prod` profiles.

-Following is an example to enabled Argo CD during installation, using the `dev` profile:
+Following is an example to enable Argo CD during installation, using the `dev` profile:
 {{< clipboard >}}

   ```yaml